thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.PwaUpdate/README.md

 ### Update Service

 If you do not want to use the modal, you can also use only the update service.
 To do this, you can make the `IUpdateService` service available to the component, page, or service via dependency injection.
-To receive the event for an update, simply register against the `UpdateAvailable` event.
+To receive the event for an update, simply register for the `UpdateAvailable` event.

 Then call the initialization method `InitializeServiceWorkerUpdateAsync` to start the registration of the `StateChanged` event of the service worker.